coco33920/cv/docs/index.md

 ### Old projects
 These projects are either abandoned or archived, you can use them (most of them are under the MIT Licence, consider those without licences as CC0) but I do not provide any support whatsoever

+* [AngryCAS](https://github.com/coco33920/AngryCAS) The most angry and cynical CAS ever.
+Written in OCaml using dune
 * [HTMLFromTeXBooks](https://github.com/coco33920/HTMLFromTeXBooks) A simple program to transforms TeX Books (simple) in HTML (for publishing on ScribbleHub for example!)
 * [Automatic Report System](https://github.com/sfi-region9/) a client-server ecosystem mostly written in Java to automate reports to a hierarchy composed of
   * [Automatic Report Server](https://github.com/sfi-region9/AutomaticReportServer) The server written in Java, powered by SparkJava